silobase/silobase-docs/docs/index.md

 hero:
   name: "Silobase"
-  tagline: "Plug in your infrastructure.
-Get instant REST APIs.
-No backend code required."
+  tagline: "The open-source BaaS for any database."
+  subtext: "Like Firebase or Supabase, but without vendor lock-in.
+Bring your own infrastructure, plug in your database, and get instant REST APIs with zero backend code."

   actions:
     - theme: brand